Shallow Hal poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Shallow Hal against these established plot points, we can identify how Bobby Farrelly utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Shallow Hal within the comedy genre.

 Bobby Farrelly's Structural Approach